RMIT-COSC1127-1125-AI21/AI21-DOC/FAQ-PACMAN.md

 import abc
 ```

+This will add the folder where your system is to Python [`sys.path`](https://docs.python.org/3/library/sys.html#sys.path)

 If you do not append that to the sys path, your `abc.py` module will not be found and your agent will crash.

 ## Can I assume a certain size of the map?